 Professor J. Celeste Lay grew up mostly in Paducah, Kentucky.
 Her parents did not attend college, but nonetheless achieved what many would describe as the “American dream.”
 Her father was a towboat deckhand-turned-captain who later opened a business; her mother stayed home with four kids until she eventually taught herself computer programming in accounting and became the bookkeeper for the business.

 Prof. Lay has always loved politics.
-In second grade, she did a project on the media’s coverage of the presidential election between Ronald Reagan and Walter Mondale.
 She learned a great deal about politics in watching interactions among those in her community in school, church, and in neighborhoods.
 While in college, she spent a semester in Washington working for a member of the U.S. House.
 She got to attend a presidential inauguration and a State of the Union address; she met a Supreme Court justice; and, she got to stand behind the press secretary’s podium at the White House.
 After college, she worked as a staff member for a non-profit in Washington.
 Though she loved living in DC and being a part of real politics, these experiences taught her that she most enjoys studying politics.
 Prof. Lay earned her Ph.D. in Government & Politics from the University of Maryland, College Park in 2004.
 She started her academic career at Tulane University.
 After a brief stint in the Northeast, where she taught at Stonehill College and lived in Providence, Rhode Island, she moved back to New Orleans in 2008.